clicky/clicky.sh/content/posts/testing/nunit-combinatorial.md

 If you're reading this article, I'm going to assume you have a basic understanding of [combinatorial](https://docs.nunit.org/articles/nunit/writing-tests/attributes/combinatorial.html) and parameterising NUnit tests and now you are pushing up to the limits of this system.

-For the sake of simplicity, let's examine a simple Combinatorial Test
+For reference, let's examine a simple Combinatorial Test.

 ``` c#
 [Test, Combinatorial]